nathanramorim/data-stack-postgres-and-redis/README.md

 # Database Stack Setup Guide

-This guide will help you set up and run a database stack that includes PostgreSQL and Redis using Docker Compose.
+This guide will help you set up and run a combined database stack that includes PostgreSQL and Redis using a single Docker image.

 ## Prerequisites